 - Improving student financial literacy.
 I introduced the Empowering Student Borrowers Act to help students understand the financial implications of student loan debt and these key provisions passed the Senate in March of 2018.
-This legislation would require institutions of higher education to notify students of their total loan obligations, expected monthly payment, and estimated interest rate, and require the Administration to establish best practices for schools to teach financial literacy to students.
+This legislation requires institutions of higher education to notify students of their total loan obligations, expected monthly payment, and estimated interest rate, and requires the Administration to establish best practices for schools to teach financial literacy to students.

 I will continue to seek solutions—and oppose policies that hurt our communities, our economy, and our country.
 Since the Administration’s decision to end DACA, I have worked with my colleagues on both sides of the aisle to introduce bipartisan legislation to protect DREAMers and I will not stop working to find a solution to help our DREAMers as well as secure a path to citizenship for so many other immigrants.

 - Passing the most sweeping reform of our consumer product safety laws in decades.
 I was a chief author of the Consumer Product Safety Improvement Act (CPSIA) of 2008, which was signed into law in August 2008, to give the Consumer Product Safety Commission additional authority, resources, and staff to enforce consumer protection laws.
 The law contains three important provisions I wrote: